Skip to main content

 Jenny

 This is a pretty incredible role.
-I’m responsible for helping shift and shape our workforce of today and the future.
-I lead traditional organization development functions like design and effectiveness, as well as leadership development, succession planning, talent management, training, and talent acquisition.
-I’ve had the opportunity to leverage my expertise and experiences throughout my career in this role.
+I’m responsible for helping shift and shape our workforce of today and in the future.
+So, I’m responsible for your traditional, some of your org development functions, org design, org effectiveness.
+I lead all of the leadership development, succession planning, talent management, training, talent acquisition functions within the organization, so I’ve had the opportunity to really leverage all of the deep expertise and experiences throughout my career.

 Dimitri